 During a divorce, the temptation can often be for parties to rush to court and seek a determination from a Judge, but this is not the only option.

-Each Autumn, family law professionals committed to resolving disputes in a constructive way gather to discuss strategies and techniques in which they can assist their clients address their issues in the best possible way for their families.
+Each Autumn, family law professionals committed to resolving disputes in a constructive way gather to discuss strategies and techniques in which they can assist their clients to resolve disputes in the best possible way for their families.
 A national conference, hosted by Resolution, is currently taking place, with more events and seminars taking place across the regions over the coming weeks.

-Perhaps the best-known form of DR is mediation.
+Perhaps the best-known form of alternative dispute resolution is mediation.
 A mediator is impartial, and meets the parties together to assist them in identifying those issues that are not yet agreed upon and to help them to try and reach agreement.

 Mediation is a flexible process which can involve the parties discussing matters directly with the mediator in the same room.
 Where this is not appropriate, the mediator can use ‘shuttle mediation’ to travel between the parties (who remain in different rooms) to continue the discussion.
 It is usually advisable for parties going through mediation to retain their own solicitors to provide independent advice following mediation sessions, to assist them in making informed decisions.

 Another option is Collaborative Law.
 It may be suitable for a more complex case, where the parties, together with their own legal advisor, engage in negotiation.
 Each party will instruct their own collaboratively-trained solicitor with all (clients and lawyers) signing an agreement committing to resolve issues without going to court, therefore providing an incentive for an agreement to be reached.
 Negotiations take place through a series of face-to-face meetings.